canonical/k8s-snap/docs/src/tutorial/add-remove-nodes.md

 ### 2. Start a Multipass VM

-Our second node will live on a Multipass VM.
+Our second node will live on Ubuntu 22.04 on a UMultipass VM.
 Let's launch it:

 ```
 multipass launch --name expert-elf
 ```

-**Note**: This step can take a few minutes.
+> **Note**: This step can take a few minutes.
 It's normal and expected.

 ### 3. Generate a worker node token from the control plane node

-In the shell connected to your control plane node, run the following command to get a token that'll be used by the other node to join the cluster.

-**If you want to create a worker node, append the `--worker` argument.**
+> **Note:** Make sure your cluster is bootstrapped.
+See [Getting Started](getting-started.md) for instructions.

+Canonical Kubernetes allows you to create two types of nodes: control plane and worker nodes.
+In this example, we'll be creating a worker node.

+Let's get the token that will allow our worker node to join our cluster.

+Run this command from your control plane node:

 ```
-sudo k8s add-node expert-elf [--worker]
+sudo k8s add-node expert-elf --worker
 ```

-**Note**: It's best to give the new node the same name as the hostname of the worker node.
+**Note**: It's best to give the new node the same name as the hostname of the worker node (in this case the VM).

 A base64 string should be printed to your terminal.
-Copy it.
+Keep it close as you will need it in a few steps.

 ### 4. Join the cluster from the other node